Kachin Independence Organisation: Services

 The KIO operate an education system in areas under their control, running over 200 schools.
 Until 2010, KIO operated secondary schools remained in contact with the Ministry of Education.
 Students of KIO schools who passed the 9th Standard to take their final 10th Standard examination at a government school and attend university afterwards.
 In response to the central government cutting ties with KIO schools, the KIO opened Mai Ja Yang National College as its first tertiary education school in 2015.

 Funding

-The KIO funds most of its armed wing's activities through the cross-border trade with China of jade, timber, gold and rare-earth elements.
-Money is also raised through KIA-imposed taxes on locals, schools, and commercial businesses.
+The KIO funds most of its armed wing's activities through the cross-border trade with China of jade, timber and gold.
+Money is also raised through KIA-imposed taxes on locals.